Wolf Spider vs Brown Recluse Comparison: Which Spider is More Dangerous?

 Can I safely remove a wolf spider from my home?

-Yes, if you use a cup and a piece of paper to gently capture and release it outside, ensuring your safety and the spider’s well-being.
+Using a cup and a piece of paper to gently capture the wolf spider allows you to release it outside, keeping both you and the spider safe.

 What should I do if I suspect a brown recluse is in my home?